bonniee/chuck-workshop/chuck-workbook.md

 We perceive a sine wave as a tone, so sending a sine wave to the dac creates an audible noise.

-The first line alone won't do anything, however, because the program will immediately terminate.
+The first line alone won't create any sound, however, because the program will immediately terminate.
 The second line causes the program to wait for one second. `1::second` creates a _duration_ object; chucking it into _now_ causes the program to wait.

 ### Basic programming constructs

-ChucK is a musical programming language.
-It also includes most of the "normal" programming language constructs.
+ChucK is a musical programming language, but it also includes most of the "normal" programming language constructs.

-This is mostly for reference.
+This section is mostly for reference -- skim it, but don't worry about understanding everything!

 #### Printing